Organizations and Community Ministries

 - Fac/Staff Advisor: Barbara Gordon

 LEAF is a welcoming and inclusive Christian community open to all Elon students.
-We gather as a community weekly for Christian worship, meeting every Sunday in the Sacred Space of the Numen Lumen Pavilion at 4:30pm, with a separate, homemade dinner at 5:30pm in the McBride Gathering Space.
+We gather as a community weekly for Christian worship, meeting every Sunday at 4:30pm, with a separate, homemade dinner at 5:30pm.
 In addition, we also meet for coffee and conversation (Tuesdays, 4-6 pm, Irazu).
 LEAF lives out our welcoming values and invites people to join us for events or dinner without expectations of joining us for worship.
 LEAF began in 2007 as “Lutherans, Episcopalians, and Friends,” and LEAF today includes Christians and others from various denominations and non-denominations.
 Our doors and hearts are always open and all are welcome regardless of previous or current religious beliefs. 🏳️🌈LEAF is a fully inclusive, LGBTQIA-affirming community.

 Connect with us on Facebook